kcalvinroy/ddeps/README.md

 A decentralized digital evidence preservation system

-Built in Python using flask integrating ipfs and and sql
+Built in Python using flask integrating ipfs with pinata and sql